ShinTiemLee/Manas_task_3/README.md

 The led switches on and stays on after pressing the button, on pressing again the led switches off.

 circuitory:
-Refer the diagram given in the file "ledonoffcircuit"
+Refer the diagram given in the file "ledonoffcircuit.png"